Commencement / Information for Graduates

 At Dorton Arena accessible seating is available on the arena floor behind the graduates and faculty.
 Requests for accessible seating accommodations for your guests may be submitted online.
 An email confirmation will be sent to you on Friday with details of the accommodation arrangements for you to share with your guests.

 A limited number of accessible parking spaces are available to guests with a government issued accessible parking placard.
 Guests needing assistance may also be dropped off using the West entrance (between the Arena and the Jim Graham building).

 In an effort to make this event accessible to all, the College will be live streaming the ceremony.
 To watch the ceremony, which will be held on Saturday, May 13, 2017, at 7 p.m., visit youtube.com/MeredithCollegeLive.

 Commencement is a formal occasion.
 It is recommended that women wear a dress or skirt, shorter than the gown, or wear black dress pants.
 It is recommended that men wear black dress pants.
 Comfortable, black dress shoes should be worn by both women and men.
 Personal possessions (such as purses) should be left with a family member.

-The tassel worn pertains to the academic degree being received: black tassel, Bachelor of Arts; pink tassel, Bachelor of Music; gold tassel, Bachelor of Science; white tassel, Bachelor of Social Work.
+The tassel worn pertains to the academic degree being received: Bachelor of Arts, black tassel; Bachelor of Music, pink tassel; Bachelor of Science, gold tassel; Bachelor of Social Work, white tassel.
 Undergraduate students in regalia wear the tassel on the right side of the mortarboard.
-During the commencement ceremony the student will change the tassel to the left side, signifying they have earned their degrees.
+During the Commencement ceremony the students change the tassel to the left side, signifying they have earned their degrees.
 Students may decorate the top of the mortarboard.